A tile is a container that represents an app on the SAP Fiori launchpad home page.

 - Use only this control.

-- In the content area, only show content described in this guideline.
-(For example, do not play videos or animations or gifs in the tiles)
+- In the content area, only show content types described in this guideline.
+For example, don’t play videos, animations, or gifs in the tiles.

 - Do not use the standard tile (sap.m.StandardTile) or custom tile (sap.m.CustomTile).
 These are deprecated.